sbt/sbt-s3/README.md

 * then add to your build.sbt the line:
    `s3Settings`

-You will then be able to use the tasks s3-upload, s3-download, s3-delete, and s3-generate-link, defined in the nested object `com.typesafe.sbt.S3Plugin.S3` as upload, download, delete, and generateLink respectively.
+You will then be able to use the tasks s3-upload, s3-download, s3-delete, and s3-generate-links, defined in the nested object `com.typesafe.sbt.S3Plugin.S3` as upload, download, delete, and generateLinks respectively.
 All these operations will use HTTPS as a transport protocol.

 Please check the Scaladoc API of the `S3Plugin` object, and of its nested `S3` object,